Open Bible Data Home About News OET Key

 אֶ֤לֶף הַמָּגֵן֙ תָּל֣וּי עָלָ֔יו כֹּ֖ל שִׁלְטֵ֥י הַגִּבּוֹרִֽים

-In the authors culture it was a common practice to hang shields on walls as decorations.
-Here, the man compares the beauty of the woman’s neck with shields hanging on the tower of David.
+In the writer’s culture it was a common practice to hang shields on walls as decorations.
+Here the man compares the beauty of the woman’s neck with shields hanging on the tower of David.
 This comparison probably included the decorations of the woman’s necklaces which probably went around her neck many times.
-If it would be helpful to your readers, you could explain the basis of this comparison.
-Alternate translation: “The beauty of your neck jeweled in necklaces is like a thousand warriors shields hanging from a tower”
+If it would be helpful in your language, you could state that explicitly.
+Alternate translation: [The beauty of your neck jeweled in necklaces is like a thousand warriors‘ shields hanging from a tower]

 Note 5 topic: translate-numbers